Chemical Reaction Networks in a Laplacian Framework: Introduction

 The original emphasis in reaction networks was biased towards controlling chemical reactions and therefore trying to ensure that exotic behavior does not arise.
 However, in recent years the promise of applying CRN theory to complex biological systems has shifted that interest towards seeking out and analyzing more complicated behaviors \cite{gunawardena_2003}.
-For instance, for high deficiency case, it possible that reactions take place even though the associated linear system of reaction equations is at an equilibrium.
+For instance, for the high deficiency case, it possible that reactions take place even though the associated linear system of reaction equations is at an equilibrium.
 For a collection of examples, we refer the reader to \cite{feinberg_2019}.

 The outline of this paper is as follows.
+We first (Section \ref{chap:prelim}) discuss some well-known preliminary results that we will need later, as well as some notation.
 In Section \ref{chap:Laplacians}, we summarize the modern theory of directed graph Laplacians and its conclusions.
 Section \ref{chap:chem} describes the mathematical definition of chemical reaction networks.
 Section \ref{chap:0defic} states and proves the zero deficiency theorem.
 In Sections \ref{chap:uniqueness} and \ref{chap:Lyapunov}, we prove that in zero deficient systems satisfying a certain connectedness property, each invariant subspace has a unique asymptotically stable equilibrium.
 In Section \ref{chap:examples}, we give a few examples of reaction networks designed to illustrate the theory.
 In Section \ref{chap:Comparison1}, we compare our results and their classical counterparts and show that our results in some cases improve classical results.
-Section \ref{chap:prelim} lists some elementary results, mainly from calculus and linear algebra, that are used in the main text.

-Finally, we mention some notation that will be throughout this paper.
-Given vectors $x$ and $y$ in $\R^n$, we define $x\odot y$ as the vector whose components are $x_iy_i$.
-(This is also called the Hadamard product.)
-We write $x/y$ for the vector whose components are $\frac{x_i}{y_i}$ ($y_i\neq 0$ for all $i$).
-The componentwise logarithm of $x$ ($x_i > 0$ for all $i$) is denoted by $\Ln x$, while the componentwise exponential of $x$ will be written as $\Exp x$.
-We write $x>0$ for $x_i > 0$ for all $i$.

 {\bf Acknowledgement:} We are grateful to Patrick de Leenheer and Arjan van der Schaft for helpful conversations.
+We also wish to thank the referee for the valuable comments which improved the paper substantially.

 \begin{centering}